himazawa/himazawa.github.io/posts/xz-backdoor/index.md

 ## Timeline

-- __23 Mar 2024__:
+- __22 Apr 2022__:
-    - One of the two maintainers of the `xz` package publishes a malicious commit to upstream.
+    - A new maintainer shows up in the `xz` project.
 - __29 Mar 2024__:
     - Andres Freund sent an email to the oss-security security regarding a backdoor in `xz/liblzma`.
     He was optimizing his infrastructure and found that ssh was  suspiciously slow.
-Some debug later he found the issue was likely caused by the backdoor
+Some debug later he found the issue was likely caused by the backdoor.
+The initial analysis was performed with the help of Florian Weimer.

     - The post was sent to the oss-security mailing list